To contact any of the below please use the details below quoting the contact's name

 British Cycling Federation

-He is chair of the commissaire and referees commission and the anti-doping commission as well as being a member of the audit and assurance commission.
+He is chair of the federation commission and the major events commission as well as being a member of the audit and assurance commission.
 He has been the chair of the Yorkshire region since its inception in 2001.

 Bob raced for 24 years and was a former junior division road champion, representing West Yorkshire at senior level.